EMDR Therapy

 Specializing in EMDR therapy for:

-• I offer specialized support for survivors of sexual abuse, violence, and other traumas.
-You deserve to feel heard and supported especially during pregnancy, birth, and parenting.
+I offer specialized support for survivors of sexual abuse, violence, and other traumas.
+You deserve to feel heard and supported.
+I am also passionate about supporting survivors of sexual violence during pregnancy, birth, and parenting allowing you to navigate these times with reduced emotional pain and increased resilience.

 You can learn more about my specialty in online therapy for trauma here